 - coarse, dry, or tight: co-wash every 3-4 days

 Co-Washing: You can clean off any grime without removing the oils by washing your hair with a conditioner rather than shampoo.
-The method is beneficial for tight curls and particularly for dry hair since it keeps moisture from being stripped away but should not be used on waves or looser curls as the hair will quickly become greasy.
+The method is beneficial for tight curls, particularly for dry hair, since it keeps moisture from being stripped away, but it should not be used on waves or looser curls as the hair will quickly become greasy.
 Some people who co-wash use a gentle curl-formulated shampoo once per month to clear out any build-up, while others skip the shampoo altogether—it all depends on your hair care needs.